mksunny1/deleight/readme.md

 ### How It Works:

 1. **State Management**: The `state` object holds a counter value.
-You can use the `sets` function to update the state and trigger DOM updates.
+You can use the `sets` function with `reactiveState` to update the state and trigger DOM updates.
-2. **UI Binding**: The `addTo` function binds the `state.count[0].count` property to the `textContent` of the `counterElement`.
+2. **UI Binding**: The `addTo` function binds the `state.count` property to the `counterElement.textContent` property. '' is just a shorthand for 'textContent' in the `addTo` function.
+We can bind any properties and any number of objects.
 3. **Declarative UI**: `hh.div` and `hh.button` allow you to define the UI structure declaratively, while still providing full control over the DOM elements.
-4. **Reactivity**: When you click the increment or decrement button, the `sets` function updates the state, which automatically updates the DOM because of the reactive binding.
+4. **Reactivity**: When you click the increment or decrement button, the `sets` function updates the bound properties on both the state and the counterElement.

 ## Advanced Usage

 ### Low-Level Example: Fine-Grained Control

 Deleight gives you fine-grained control over the UI and state, enabling full flexibility in your application.
-Here’s an example of how to use the lower-level features, without relying on higher-level abstractions like `addTo`.
+Here’s an example that creates the reactive binding explicitly, without relying on higher-level abstractions like `addTo`.

 ```javascript
 import { hh } from "deleight/dom/builder";